 - Busou Shinki, anyone?

-- The Frame Arms Girl line developed by Kotobukiya, who was well known for Frame Arms series, which consists of a robotic frame with interchangeable armors and weapons.
+- The Frame Arms Girls line developed by Kotobukiya, who was well known for Frame Arms series, which consists of a robotic frame with interchangeable armors and weapons.
 The Frame Arms Girls are not just anthropomorphised mechs, all the weapons and gears of Frame Arms, M.S.G. and Frame Arms Girls are compatible with each other.

 - There is a group on Deviantart devoted to anthropomorphizing BIONICLE characters